-Initially, we were formed to collect information about Spencers Wood through trades from Kelly’s directories, deeds, census information, enclosures (this covered at least three enclosures, or areas of land), interviews with local families, photographs, maps, news cuttings etc. until we had so much material that we thought we ought to share it with local residents; and so the idea of a book evolved.
+At first the Group set about collecting information about Spencers Wood from a range of sources – trade directories, deeds, census information, enclosure awards (this covered at least three enclosures, or areas of land) as well as interviews with local families, photographs, maps and news cuttings etc. .
+Eventually we had gathered so much material that we felt we ought to find a way to share it with local residents and the idea of a book evolved.

-More from Our Village of Spencers Wood – Now Available for £13! – via email/post/locally at the Post Office in Spencers Wood, or Budgens in Three Mile Cross
+Most recently the Group published its fifth book, More from Our Village of Spencers Wood – now available for only £10! – via email/post/locally at the Post Office in Spencers Wood, or Budgens in Three Mile Cross.

 The Group is a non-profit making organisation and the proceeds from the sale of these books (once publication costs were met) not only support the work of the Group and future publications but have allowed us to make donations to local charitable causes such as the refurbishment of the disabled toilets in Spencers Wood Hall, the restoration of the Bell Tower at Lambs Lane School and a local disabled charity.